-These shoes were invented in the 1930’s.
+Boat shoes, as we know them today, were invented in the 1930’s.
 That makes them as classic as ever.
-And like the best fashion, the classics is where the true, effortlessly cool styles reside.
+And like the best fashion, the classics are where the true, effortlessly styles reside.

-That being said, stick with the classics.
-Rich, neutral colored leather, rugged laces, and traditional construction: that’s the boat shoe in all its glory.
+That being said, stick with the classic rich, neutral colored leather, rugged laces, and traditional construction: that’s the boat shoe in all its glory.